-With the previous Turing generation of graphics cards, the RTX lineup only went as low as a 2060, so this would be the first 50-named Nvidia card since the GTX 1650 and 1650 Super, and the very first to have hardware-accelerated ray tracing capabilities.
-The RTX 3060 is currently the cheapest Ampere card available, although when considering price to performance, the RTX 3060 Ti is still the best graphics card for a budget PC build.
-Not that you can actually get either one now thanks to scalpers.
+The previous Turing generation only went as low as an RTX 2060, so this would be the first 50-named Nvidia GPU since the GTX 1650 and 1650 Super, more than likely bringing with it hardware-accelerated ray tracing capabilities.
+The RTX 3060 is currently the cheapest Ampere card available on desktop, although when considering price to performance, the RTX 3060 Ti is still the best graphics card for a budget PC build – not that you can get either one right now thanks to scalpers.

 Here’s everything you need to know about the RTX 3050 Ti.